adelarue/cos_2019/6_julia_and_jump/README.md

 The first step is to install a recent version of Julia.
 The current version is 1.0.2\.
 Binaries of Julia for all platforms are available [here](http://julialang.org/downloads/).

-Open a julia session and install basic packages we will use in the class by running the following command:
+Open a Julia session and install basic packages we will use in the class by running the following command:
 ```jl
 using Pkg
 Pkg.add(["IJulia", "DataFrames", "CSV", "JLD2", "Plots"])
 ```

-[IJulia](https://github.com/JuliaLang/IJulia.jl) is the Julia version of IPython/Jupyter, that provides a nice notebook interface to run julia code, together with text and visualization.
+[IJulia](https://github.com/JuliaLang/IJulia.jl) is the Julia version of IPython/Jupyter, that provides a nice notebook interface to run Julia code, together with text and visualization.
 [DataFrames](https://github.com/JuliaData/DataFrames.jl) and [CSV](https://github.com/JuliaData/CSV.jl) help load, write and manipulate datasets.
-[JLD2](https://github.com/JuliaIO/JLD2.jl) enables easing storing of julia objects (the equivalent of pickle in Python).
+[JLD2](https://github.com/JuliaIO/JLD2.jl) enables easing storing of Julia objects (the equivalent of pickle in Python).
 [Plots](https://github.com/JuliaPlots/Plots.jl) is a very powerful visualization library.

 If you encounter any difficulty in the installation or set up of those packages, you can refer to the instructions on their respective github page.